-APPLIED DESIGN, SKILLS, AND TECHNOLOGIES 11/12 - COMPUTER STUDIES/ROBOTICS (BE 501-MCINF11/601-MCINF12)
+APPLIED DESIGN, SKILLS, AND TECHNOLOGIES 11/12 - COMPUTER STUDIES/ROBOTICS (MCINF11/MCINF12)

 Building on the skills learned in junior Computer Studies courses, students will have the opportunity to demonstrate their programming, design, and problem solving abilities in various ways.
 Students will gain experience using industry level programs and software.
 Opportunities may include Robotics, 2D and 3D design, and a variety of programming languages.
-A goal is for students to progress towards designing their own projects using skills of their choice in the areas of 3D printing, wearable and sensor technology, programming, and app and game development.
-Several competition opportunities are available for students in computer science fields.
+A goal is for students to progress towards designing their own projects using skills of their choice in the areas of 3D printing, wearable and sensor technology, programming, and app and Several competition game development. opportunities are available for students in computer science fields.
 Student projects could be designed to take part in these competitions, or used for projects in other courses.

-ENTREPRENEURSHIP 12 (BE620-ENT)
+ENTREPRENEURSHIP 12 (MENT-12)